Cranberry

 Division.

 Originally founded by Connie Spillane, who passed away in November 2003.
 Connie was the driving force behind amateur baseball in the area for over 70 years.
-The League currently consists of seven teams in a geographical area that stretches from Braintree in the north, Plymouth in the south and Weymouth in the east to Easton in the west.
+The League currently consists of eight teams in a geographical area that the South Shore, Cape and South Coast.
 The level of competition has been and continues to be extremely high.

-The League regular season schedule runs from Memorial Day through mid-July.
-The Top 2 teams will compete in the "AABC Stan Musial" tournament .
+The League regular season schedule runs from mid-May through mid-July.
+The league also will compete in the "AABC Stan Musial" tournament .
 This year's baseball schedule will include:

 Regular season